-When trolling, the gear we use is not only artificial, so is the environment we create.
+When trolling, the gear we use is artificial and so is the environment we create.
 The wash, turbulence and pressure waves in which we run the gear is also foreign to the fish.
 The fish are not the slightest bit deterred from hunting, feeding and displaying their aggression in this zone of froth and turbulence.
-We can certainly increase our success by understanding the how the fish and the components interact.
+We can certainly increase our success by understanding the how this and the fish interact.

 The average marlin and sailfish caught off the East Coast of Australia and in many parts of the world are between six to eight feet long.
-Marlin can only flex laterally, side to side, the bill, mouth and tail stay in line with each other.
-They cannot bend their bodies and tails vertically, up and down, although they are often portrayed with this ability in drawings and even cast in this position.
+Marlin usually flex laterally, side to side, the bill, mouth and tail stay in line with each other.
+They do not bend their bodies and tails vertically, up and down, although they are often portrayed with this ability in drawings and even cast in this position.

 Due to the size of pressure waves being the water length of the boat wide there are many times, especially in smaller boats where we expect a fish to grab a trolled lure or bait with it’s tail and dorsal out literally of the water.
 Though the fish’s body also creates thrust, the tail is obviously the main propulsion unit and the dorsal the main stabiliser.
 The smaller the boat the more important it is to understand this chapter as many of the fish you are trying to catch just don’t fit in the pressure waves and an awareness of this and the tactics available will certainly improve results.

-The illustrations from 1 to 5 (Fig 10.
-Marlin Attack) show that the higher the lure is in the pressure wave the more of the fish is literally out of the water to try and grab the lure, in fig 1 the fish literally has to stand on its tail and literally has to lunge at it, often missing it though it does look pretty spectacular.
-The further towards the trough we run the lure, illustrations 2 to 4 the more fish is under the water and the more effectively the fish can control its movements and attack, and the greater the chance of a successful hook up.
+The illustrations from 1 to 5, image Fig 10.
+Marlin Attack show that the higher the lure is in the pressure wave the more of the fish is literally out of the water to try and grab the lure, in image 1 the fish literally has to stand on its tail and literally has to lunge at it, often missing it though it does look pretty spectacular.
+The further towards the trough we run the lure, images 2 to 4 the more fish is under the water and the more effectively the fish can control its movements and attack, and the greater the chance of a successful hook up.

 The slower the boat goes the smaller the height of the pressure waves.
 The height increases the faster the boat approaches plaining speed.
 Interestingly as the boat increases speed it pushes the crest of the pressure waves away from the transom.